UCB-CyberSecurity-Cohort5/elk-stack-project-Thorongueno/README.md

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _  The data file beat collects system logs, events, document reach accessed and the metrics beat contain the collects are as follows:
  Machine health
  Performance
  System logs